 So what do you think?
 Are you excited to try making your own mini room?
 I would love to see photos if you do!
 Thanks for following along with my miniature series!

 Thank you to Maker Team member Dani for designing and writing this amazing miniature series!
 You can follow her on Instagram @knitty34.
-Stay tuned for more tutorials from the Benzie Design Maker Team!
+Check out parts 1, 2 and 3 of this series and stay tuned for more tutorials from the Benzie Design Maker Team!